techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=20
 (194)
 A thread wants to make a second thread ineligible for execution.
-To do this, the first thread can call the yield() method on the second thread. a.
-True
+To do this, the first thread can call the yield() method on the second threa D.
+A. True

-b.
-False
+B. False

-c.
-d.
+C.

+D.

-Answer: B
+ANSWER: B
 MARK:
 0.5

+CHAPTER:

 MIX
 CHOICES: